Maths can be a tricky subject - both to learn and to teach.

 When we settle on a plan, we can then plan steps and how much time it will take, so that the students will have a solid math understanding by exam time and graduation.
 We’re more interested in the student being solid and concrete in their maths knowledge because we’re looking ahead to high school and beyond - to daily life and the practical application of numbers.
 We want your student to be set up for success in all situations.

-If you’re concerned about your student being behind, talk to us.
+If you've been struggling to teach maths and are concerned about your student being behind, talk to us.
 We can help you put together a strategy, identify tools, and help put your mind at ease.

 Let us know where you're at.